Browse by Medical Category

 Many immunizations require multiple injections and take weeks to reach full effectiveness, so please make your appointment as soon after you make your travel plans as possible.

 The Travel & Immunization Center is a Member of the Global TravEpiNet Program.
 Global TravEpiNet is a national network of travel clinics across the United States.
 The network is supported by the Centers for Disease Control and Prevention and is aimed at advancing the health of individuals who travel internationally.
-The network is co-ordinated by the Massachusetts General Hospital.
-The MGH Travel & Immunization Center is also a Member of the Heading Home Healthy Program, also supported by the US Centers for Disease Control and Prevention and co-ordinated by the Massachusetts General Hospital.
+The network is coordinated by Massachusetts General Hospital.
+The MGH Travel & Immunization Center is also a Member of the Heading Home Healthy Program, also supported by the US Centers for Disease Control and Prevention and coordinated by Mass General.
 The Heading Home Healthy Program includes a number of free resources including web-tools that allow you to generate CDC-based recommendations based on your proposed international travel.

 Video: Heading Home Healthy